Commercial Level 2 Package 32hrs Commercial Level 2 or Dual Residential/Commercial 2

 Contains all the requirements in one easy step.
 Ensures you don’t have to deal with being “audited” by the CCB.
 We handle all the paperwork for you, crediting all of your courses to your license.
-(Dual Residential/Commercial Level 1 varies.
+(Also covers Dual Residential/Commercial Level 1, but number of hours required may vary.
 Contact us for assistance).

 OR -- You May Purchase Courses Individually

 Business & Sales Blunders – How to Prevent Them 3 hours – SRA0426

 This course discusses common problems leading to failure of construction companies.
 Part 1 deals with common mathematical errors related to estimating, advertising, profit-and-loss statements, contracts, and employee issues.
 Part 2 covers things like incorrect markup, estimating, gross margins, budgets and job costing.
 Part 3 discusses common sales errors related to bidding, as well as problems associated with lead-generating companies, cost-plus and time & material contracts.
 Instructor: Michael Stone, former residential contractor, author and consultant for over five decades.
 Author of “Markup & Profit: A Contractor’s Guide Revisited.”

 Estimating: Art or Science?
 2 hours – SRA0424

 This course provides steps for ensuring accurate estimates from start to finish.
 Topics include information-gathering, production goals, understanding the client’s perspective, documenting existing conditions prior to construction, ensuring accurate job cost data, allowances, subcontractor pricing, and proper markup and margin, accurately accounting for overhead costs, and providing competitive bids.
 Instructor: Tim Faller has been a homebuilder and remodeler for over 30 years.
 His company Field Training Services develops training programs for production staff and job-site management.